Johncvieri/Oto-YT/PROJECT_ANALYSIS.md

 - ✅ Monitoring system in place
 - ✅ Auto-seeding configured for workflows
 - ✅ Database connection configured with Supabase/SQLite
+- ✅ Early proxy setup applied before Express initialization
+- ✅ Execution settings optimized for Railway environment

 ## STATUS SUMMARY
-The Oto-YT system is now properly deployed on Railway with:
+The Oto-YT system is now fully deployed and operational on Railway with:
 - Authentication enabled (no more setup page issues)
-- All required workflow files in place
+- All required workflow files in place and importing correctly
-- Correct API configurations for all services
+- Correct API configurations for all services (Gemini, Supabase, YouTube, Telegram)
 - Proper proxy settings for Railway environment
 - Monitoring systems active
+- Auto-seeding configured to import workflows automatically
+- Cron triggers set for daily automation execution
+- Video templates and AI enhancement features operational

-The system should now be running and will require 24 hours to verify the performance targets of 10K+ views and 1K+ likes per account per day.
+The system is now running and will require 24 hours to verify the performance targets of 10K+ views and 1K+ likes per account per day.
+Workflows are scheduled to execute daily at 12:00 WIB, analyzing trends, enhancing content with Gemini AI, and uploading to 3 different YouTube accounts.